stashed/docs/docs/guides/latest/troubleshooting/permission-denided/index.md

 If your restore fails because it does not have necessary permission to read backed up data from the repository, you have to run the restore process as the same user as the backup process or `root` user using the `runtimeSettings.container.securityContext` section.

-Here, is an example or running restore as a particular user:
+Here, is an example of running restore as a particular user:

 ```yaml
 apiVersion: stash.appscode.com/v1beta1